RamaDavy/RamaDavy/README.md

 you can call me Rama Davy

-- 🌱 I’m currently learning at USU
+- 🌱 I’m currently learning at Universitas Sumatra Utara
+- 📖 Currently interested with : Game Programming